fabricesemti80/TerraformBootCamp/simple-azure/vm/docs/README_vm.md

   source_image_sku              = "22_04-lts"
   source_image_version          = "latest"
 }
 ```

+- run `terraform init`
+- run `terraform plan`
+- run `terraform apply`
+- run `terraform destroy` to delete all the resources, if no longer needed

 ### Time and effort

-- I have not actually went through the GUI deployment
+- I have not actually went through the GUI deployment I admit (well, not for this demo for sure)
-- but I "guestimate" a good engineer (and someone who is less prone to typos than I am!) can nail the creation of 3x resource group, vnet, subnet and VMs in about 45 minutes - an hour or so
+- but I "gues-timate" is a good engineer (and someone who is less prone to typos than I am!) can nail the creation of 3x resource group, vnet, subnet and VMs in about 45 minutes / `1 hour` or so
-- writing the terraform config for this - because we just copy-pasted the above - took me about 5 minutes, add in 1 min of deployment runtime
+- writing the terraform config for this - because we just copy-pasted the above - took me about 5 minutes, running it took about 1 min ...all in, `6 minutes`
 - this is about 10x faster than the GUI, with much less room for error

 ![alt text](image-14.png)

-## Ok so really not convinced?
+## Ok so *really* not convinced?

 Now picture deploying 10x VMs, 100x VMs, 1000x VMs...(or databases, or whatever).
 What if they should have different sizes, different OSs, different networking, different storage, different security, different everything...?
+Or ...gasp !... someone says "ok lets change all `Standard_A1_v2` machines to `Standard_B1s`" - how much time would it take to do that?

 ![alt text](image-15.png)